 77

-Guest Editors : Lorenzo Ciccarelli (Université de Florence) and Vanessa Grossman (Stuart Weitzman School of Design).
+Guest Editors : Lorenzo Ciccarelli (Université de Florence) and Vanessa Grossman (University of Pennsylvania Stuart Weitzman School of Design).

 Download the call in pdf